Best ways to get to South America using points and miles (2024)

 Best ways to get to South America using miles (economy class)

-The deals below are sorted alphabetically.
-Remember that the lowest price isn’t the entire picture: be sure to consider which airlines levy fuel surcharges and the ease of amassing the miles for your chosen award.
-See each description for where to search, how to book, and which partners you can use to transfer.
-It is always best to confirm availability before transferring miles to be sure that the award you seek can be booked with the miles you intend.
+The deals below are sorted alphabetically, not in order of best to worst.
+Remember that the lowest price isn’t always the entire picture: be sure to consider which airlines levy fuel surcharges and the ease of amassing the miles for your chosen award.
+Each description describes where to search, how to book, and which partners you can use to transfer for the given award.
+It’s always best to confirm availability before transferring miles to be sure that the award you seek can be booked with the miles you intend.

 Air France / KLM Flying Blue (for Delta / Copa)